nathancarter/weblurch/README.md

-Although you can [try the current version out online](http://nathancarter.github.io/weblurch/app/index.html), right now it's just a [TinyMCE](http://www.tinymce.com) instance that can load and save files.
-The math-specific features are still to come.
+Although you can [try the current version out online](http://nathancarter.github.io/weblurch/app/index.html), right now it's just a [TinyMCE](http://www.tinymce.com) instance that can load and save files and has support for "meaningful expression" groups that don't (yet!) do anything useful.
+The interesting features are still to come.

 If you want to build any of the source code in this repository on your local machine, be sure that you have [node.js](http://nodejs.org) installed, and